-their submission to the Board handbook and

-(ii) (0) 0 pertinent

-(ii) (9) Coordinate, monitor and accounting

-facilitate compliance with laws, standards and

-rulesassets.
-Well-designed regulatory

-internal control procedures requirements.

-and processes that will

-provide a system of checks (5) Review the

-Financial Financial

-and balances should be in Management

-place in order to (a) safeguard Handbook and

-the Corporation's resources perform oversight

-and ensure their effective financial

-utilization, (b) prevent management

-functions,

-occurrence of fraud and other particularly in

-irregularities, (c) protect the areas of

-accuracy and reliability of the managing credit,

-Corporation's financial data, market, liquidity,

-and (d) ensure compliance operational, legal

-with applicable laws and and other risks of

-regulations ; the corporation,

-(15) = 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 as well as crisis

-(10) Evaluate and determine the non- management.

-audit work, if any, of the external (=) =

-auditor (6) Elevate to

-international

-(iii) (11) Establish and standards the

-identityOversees the Internal accounting and

-Auditor, and recommends the auditing

-appointment and/or grounds processes,

-practices and

-for approval of the Internal methodologies of

-Auditor or Chief Audit the Corporation.

-Executive ("CAE").
-The Audit The Audit

-and Risk Committee shall Committee shall

-also approve the terms and determine

-whether the

-conditions for outsourcing accounting

-internal audit services; system of the

-(iv) Establishes and identifies the Corporation is

-reporting line of the Internal

-Auditor to enable him to fully compliant

-with International

-properly fulfill his duties and Accounting

-responsibilities.
-For this Standards.
-If the

-purpose, he should directly Audit Committee

-report to the Audit and Risk determines that is

-Committee; not fully

-compliant, the

-(12) Ensure that in the performance of Audit Committee

-the work of the Internal Auditor, he shall provide for

-shall be free from any interference an accountability

-statement that

-from outside parties shall specifically

-(40) I are design if identify the

-(13) Lay down the proper checks and officers and

-balances to ensure that the Board gets personnel

-the benefit of independent views and responsible for

-perspectives the different tasks

-(v) Reviews and monitors required to raise

-Management's to International

-responsiveness to the Internal Accounting

-Auditor's findings and

-Standards the

-recommendations; accounting

-(vi) Prior to the commencement of system of the

-the audit, discusses with the Corporation.
-The

-External Auditor the nature, Audit Committee

-shall also provide

-scope and expenses of the for a definite

-audit, and ensures the proper timetable within

-coordination if more than one which the

-COOTAINATION IN MICE THAN ONC Willich trie
+- (i) Recommends the approval of the Internal Audit Charter ("IA Charter"), which formally defines the role of Internal Audit and the audit plan as well as oversees the implementation of the IA Charter; - Through the Internal Auditor, monitors and evaluates the adequacy and effectiveness of the Corporation's internal control system, integrity of financial reporting, and security of physical and information assets.
+Well-designed internal control procedures and processes that will provide a system of checks and balances should be in place in order to (a) safeguard the Corporation's resources and ensure their effective utilization, (b) prevent occurrence of fraud and other irregularities, (c) protect the accuracy and reliability of the Corporation's financial data, and (d) ensure compliance with applicable laws and regulations; - (iii) Oversees the Internal Auditor, and recommends the appointment and/or grounds for approval of the Internal Auditor or Chief Audit Executive ("CAE").
+The Audit and Risk Committee shall also approve the terms and conditions for outsourcing internal audit services; - (iv) Establishes and identifies the reporting line of the Internal Auditor to enable him to properly fulfill his duties and responsibilities.
+For this purpose, he should directly report to the Audit and Risk Committee; - (v) Reviews and monitors Management's responsiveness to the Internal Auditor's findings and recommendations; - (vi) Prior to the commencement of the audit, discusses with the External Auditor the nature, scope and expenses of the audit, and ensures the proper coordination if more than one audit firm is involved in the activity to secure proper coverage and minimize duplication of efforts: - (vii) Evaluates and determines the non-audit work, if any, of the External Auditor, and periodically reviews the non-audit fees paid to the External Auditor in relation to the total fees paid to him and to the corporation's overall consultancy expenses.
+The committee should disallow any non-audit work that will conflict with his duties as an External Auditor or may management to be present in meetings of the Audit and Risk Committee